coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 </p>

-In the above picture you can see that We have $5 \times 3 = 15$ weights between Input Layer and Hiddent Layer. *The number of weights between two layers is the product of the number of neurons in those two layers*.
-Here In Input and Hidden Layer we have 3 and 5 Neurons so a total of 15 weights connect each neuron of Hidden layer with each neuron from Input Layer.
+In the above picture, you can see that We have $5 \times 3 = 15$ weights between Input Layer and Hidden Layer. *The number of weights between two layers is the product of the number of neurons in those two layers*.
+Here In Input and Hidden Layer, we have 3 and 5 Neurons so a total of 15 weights connect each neuron of the Hidden layer with each neuron from Input Layer.

-We can represent those Weights in matrix of $5 \times 3$ dimension.
+We can represent those Weights in the matrix of $5 \times 3$ dimensions.
 We call this Matrix $W_1$.
 Subscript 1 means First Weight Matrix.